 How To Manage Stress and Reduce Cortisol Levels:

 Bodywork.
-Get a massage or acupuncture to strengthen your immune system, manage pain, and decrease the impact of stress on your body.
+Get a massage or acupuncture to strengthen your immune system, manage pain, reduce tension, and decrease the impact of stress on your body.

 Deep Breathing.
 Practice deep belly breathing exercises every day for at least 5 minutes.
 Explore 5-minute breathing practices here.